Drill regulations for quick-firing field artillery

 at gallop : 340 m in a minute, only exceptionally and with fairground, for not more than 500 m continuously.

-In broken ground and during prolonged marches the speed might be reduced.
-During uninterrupted marches the rate of the march changed, alternating walk and trot.
-Marching alone the field artillery usually moved 1 km at walk and 2 km at trot, in order to cover 8-9 km in a hour.
-Marching along with the infantry, it adopted his speed.
+In broken ground and during prolonged marches the speed may be reduced.
+During uninterrupted marches the rate of the march changes, alternating walk and trot.
+Marching alone the field artillery usually moves 1 km at walk and 2 km at trot, in order to cover 8-9 km in a hour.
+Marching along with the infantry, it adopt his speed.

 The battery

-The headquarters of the battery were composed by the commander and the following men :
+The headquarters of the battery are composed by the commander and the following men :

 two subaltern officers (possibly NCOs) as platoon commanders, the senior one commanding the first platoon;